 (Note: This feature first appeared in 2012.
 It is periodically updated.)

-Much of the modern understanding of climate has been shaped by pioneering studies done at Columbia University’s Lamont-Doherty Earth Observatory.
+Much of the modern understanding of climate has been shaped by pioneering studies done at Columbia Climate School’s Lamont-Doherty Earth Observatory.
 Starting in the 1950s and extending through today, researchers in oceanography, atmospheric physics, geochemistry and other disciplines have shown how natural climate cycles work; how carbon dioxide influences the earth’s temperature; the hidden roles that oceans play in regulating climate; and, most recently, how ongoing rapid climate change is affecting nature and human societies.
 Here is a timeline of some of the studies that have changed the way the world looks at climate.

 1956: A theory of ice ages Maurice Ewing and William Donn, Science Maurice “Doc” Ewing, one of the world’s most influential oceanographers and Lamont’s first director, teamed with geologist Donn to propose that ice ages are driven by self-perpetuating natural cycles of freezing and thawing of the Arctic Ocean.
 This paper and two followups were seized upon in popular literature of the time to suggest that a new ice age would arrive soon.
 Although the views of Ewing and others shifted radically as more evidence came in, this study initiated Lamont’s tradition of studying large-scale climate swings.